sparsh0427/SmartMirror/README.md

  ##### ```  cd ~/MagicMirror ```
 #####    ```npm start  ```

-##### This will run your Magic Mirror with some pre installed modules.
+##### This will run your Magic Mirror with some pre installed modules.You can edit the preinstalled modules by settig the news feed of your location , weather of your area etc. by modifying the config.js file in MagicMirror directory.
 Now if you want to customize your magic mirror you have to install / clone some modules and then add some channgesto config.js folder in MagicMirror directory in home/pi .

 ## SPOTIFY MODULE